Ashley-Edge/ao-docker-tech-test/Readme.md

 ## Future Improvements

-Including tests for the application would make sure that the application is fully working before it is built in Jenkins and deployed.
+Including tests for the application would make sure that the application is fully working before it is built-in Jenkins and deployed.
 I could easily include this step in my Pipeline.

 ## Notes

-I am unfarmilular with TeamCity at this moment (has been added to my investigation list), this is why I had opted to use Jenkins.
+I am unfamiliar with TeamCity at this moment (has been added to my investigation list), this is why I had opted to use Jenkins.
 Since Pushing this repository to my Github account I haven't been able to fully test out part-2 as much as I tested part-1.
-I will work on this even after i submit this test....
+I will work on this even after I submit this test....
 I am a completionist.